DevDegree/eng-intern-challenge/typescript/Mohit_Code_Reasoning_README.txt

 Any functions that were common between the translators were treated as library functions and placed in a separate file which were imported for use.

 In order to solve this problem I decided to break the problem into smaller pieces  that were easier to read and help with debugging.
-When an argument is passed into my translator functions, we check to see if it's braille based on the assumptions.
+When an argument is passed into my translator functions, we check to see if it's braille (at least 6 characters long and can only contain 'O' and '.' in any combination).
 In case of either function, an array is passed to the corresponding translators.
 Arrays were used for readability and ease to work with.
 For braille to english, an array where each element had 6 chars were passed and for english to braille the sentence was simply split.

 brailleToEngTranslator.ts:=>